Back to StorageRadar

 Verify my StorageRadar MCP connection end-to-end: initialize the session, list all available tools, and call get_server_info.
 Show what passed and what the server returned.

-You get: A full health check — confirms the server is running, authenticated, and all 7 tools are available.
+A full health check confirming the server is running, authenticated, and ready.

 Available MCP tools